dbanetto/uni/findbugs/report.md

 much for trying to learn more about a given code base like FindBugs or checking properties like JPF.

+From these tools the most effective tool to is FindBugs.
+This is due to its ease of use and the amount of impact that it can on overall quality of a code base.
+Unlike JPF, FindBugs does not need any configuration to get working which is a great benefit if you want to retrofit these tools onto a larger code base.
+It also has the ability to report the results of the analysis which remains to be unseen from Soot.
+Overall FindBugs is the most effective static analysis tool out of the three for a general Java project.

 # Liveness Analysis

 The Liveness analysis was implemented for the While compiler.
-This analysis detects if a variable that is written to is read afterwards.
+This analysis detects if a variable that is assigned and then is read from afterwards.
 In the context of While this is best used to give the programmer a warning that a variable is unused.